magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 then gather it all together, and contemplate it in terms of being one whole, cut it off right from the start, saying, ‘all these thoughts, ideas and imaginings of mine are simply thought proliferation and nothing more.
-It’s all , and .
+It’s all *anicca*, *dukkha* and *anattā*.
 None of it is certain at all.’
 Discard it right there.

 [^1]: Venerable: in Thai, *‘Pra’*.

-[^2]: : refers to the same ten spiritual perfections, but practised on a
+[^2]: *Upapāramī*: refers to the same ten spiritual perfections, but
-    deeper, more intense and profound level (practised to the highest degree, they are called .
+    practised on a deeper, more intense and profound level (practised to the highest degree, they are called *paramattha pāramī)*.